Anyone interested in buying your business needs to know that it will continue to grow without you

 The first step to developing an effective marketing plan is conducting a market analysis.
 This not only studies the dynamics of a specific market within a particular industry, it looks at evolving opportunities and threats that relate to your business’s own strengths and weaknesses.
 For a business looking to sell in the future, part of this is determining who potential acquirers might be.

-To get the full benefits of a market analysis, we recommend following these four stages:
+To get the full benefits of a market analysis, we use this approach:

-- Objectives: once you’ve completed your research, the next step is to look at what you need to achieve vs what you want Optimism is never a bad thing, but we recommend leaning on the side of pragmatism when setting your objectives.
+Once you’ve completed your research, the next step is to look at what you need to achieve vs what you want.
+Optimism is never a bad thing, but we recommend leaning on the side of pragmatism when setting your objectives.
 Keep in mind the people you are competing with and establish a differentiation between your strategies and theirs.
 It’s also worth noting what you need to be doing to appeal to buyers in the long-term.
 You also need to consider how your marketing operation works and if it is agile and adaptable enough to support your business growth plans?

-- Plan of action: you’ve set your objectives, so now you just need to work out how to make those objectives a reality.
-If you have a marketing team or agency, use them to create a plan that does two things: drives more of your successful activities and introduces new marketing activities in line with your objectives.
+You’ve set your objectives, so now you just need to work out how to make those objectives a reality.
+If you have a marketing team or agency, use them to create a plan that is agile and focuses on: driving more of your successful activities and introduces new marketing activities in line with your objectives to support growth.

-- Kick-off: there’s no time like the present!
-Brief your marketing and sales teams to implement the new strategy, and off you go – remembering to keep tabs on performance so you can review and modify as necessary.
+There’s no time like the present!
+Brief your marketing and sales teams to implement the new strategy, and off you go – remember to set clear KPI and use data to understand performance by testing, learning and improving as necessary.

 As well as optimising your marketing strategy, another benefit of a comprehensive plan is to give buyers confidence in your business.
 You’re not just thinking about growth, you’ve put in place a structure that allows it to happen – which is far more appealing.
 And regular reporting and analysis show that marketing efforts are an ingrained part of the business, not just a side show.